GitCraigRash/CraigR-Oct10-_Repository/README.md

 This is the Year the Lord has made, I will rejoice and be glad in it.
 This is a change from mobile phone!
 I hope to add a LeetCode solution to Github.
 Started new LeetCode Problem.
+The Linked lists are new to me, so I look forward to explaining them once I get an understanding.